Aimar-Goni/AG_AIMedievalSim/README.md

         The documentation on Blackboard Key Selectors (`FBlackboardKeySelector`) and how to filter them (e.g., `AddObjectFilter`, `AddBoolFilter`) was essential for making custom nodes configurable from the Behavior Tree editor.
 This allowed tasks like `UMS_CopyBlackboardValue` to be generic.

         ![IMAGE: Unreal Engine Docs - Screenshot of the Behavior Tree documentation page.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-10.png)
-        [FIG DESC: Figure 15.
+        [Figure 15.
 A screenshot of the official Unreal Engine Behavior Tree documentation.
 This resource was fundamental for understanding how to create and integrate custom C++ nodes.]

         ![BLUEPRINT IMAGE: AlesAndFables/AI/Tasks/MS_FindRandomWanderLocation.uasset - Decorator usage with the FindRandomWanderLocation task in a BT.](https://raw.githubusercontent.com/Aimar-Goni/AG_AIMedievalSim/main/Images/image-11.png)
-        [FIG DESC: Figure 16. `UMS_FindRandomWanderLocation` task node as seen in the Behavior Tree editor.
+        [Figure 16. `UMS_FindRandomWanderLocation` task node as seen in the Behavior Tree editor.
 It uses `FBlackboardKeySelector` for `BlackboardKey_TargetLocation`, allowing designers to specify the output key directly in the editor, a feature detailed in UE documentation.]

 2.  **Unreal Engine Documentation. *Custom C++ Pathfinding with A**.
 Epic Games Forums / Community Wiki (Often more practical examples here).
     *   **Summary:** While official docs focus on UE's NavMesh, community tutorials and forum discussions often detail how to implement fully custom pathfinding systems, including grid generation, A* logic, and integrating it with AI movement components.